Connect with others who understand.

 Accessibility Considerations

 You’ll need to choose a wheelchair that can go where you need to go.
 Some wheelchairs are easier to turn in tight spaces, while others handle rough or bumpy ground well.
-Each chair moves differently, so it’s important to find one that fits your needs.

-How To Get a Wheelchair With Duchenne Muscular Dystrophy
+Getting a Wheelchair With Duchenne Muscular Dystrophy

 Enhancing the Wheelchair Experience